bachittle/Data-AI-Toolkit/readme.md

 A collection of Python scripts designed to help prepare and organize files for AI interactions.
 Makes it easy to share multiple files and directory structures with AI systems like Claude.

+For detailed information about the motivation and design behind this toolkit, see [docs/index.md](docs/index.md).

 ## Scripts

 ### dir_scanner.py